LEMON GROVE RESIDENTS REVEAL PLANS FOR CITRUS FEST

 Disruptive behavior will be prohibited at the event.
 Anyone calling names will be penalized with an hour of lemon picking and squeezing to make lemonade for event visitors.
 Any bickering or disputes among councilmembers will be resolved with a mud-wresting match in a mud patch amid a local citrus grove.

 The public will have opportunities to participate in carnival-type games.
 One anticipated popular attraction will be a dunking booth.
-All councilmembers will be asked to take a turn at the dunking booth, where residents can toss oranges, lemons and grapefruits at a target to douse elected officials.
+All councilmembers and other civic leaders will be asked to take a turn at the dunking booth, where residents can toss oranges, lemons and grapefruits at a target to douse whoever is in the dunking chair.

 Councilmembers have not yet voiced opinions on the plan, which Bloom and her group hope to have added to a future Council agenda.
 All proceeds from admissions, refreshments and activities will provide seed money for future recreational activities in Lemon Grove.